zmahnoor14/MAW/README.md

 Since MAW is implemented in R and Python so we have two separate Docker images.

 ### Pull maw-r Docker Image
-To pull MAW-R a R-docker image, run the following command on your terminal:
+To pull MAW-R R-docker image, run the following command on your terminal:
 ```
 docker pull zmahnoor/maw-r:1.0.0
 ```